JPKribs/FinGuard/README.md

 # FinGuard

-Minimal Debian SBC “boot & run” project to:
+Minimal Debian SBC "boot & run" project to:

 1. Install WireGuard (client).
 2. Configure an NGINX reverse‑proxy for your defined services.